 As a non-asset-based logistics provider, we own only a minimal amount of equipment.
-By not owning the transportation equipment used to transport the freight, which results in relatively minimal fixed operating costs, we are able to leverage our network of locations to offer competitive pricing and flexible solutions to our customers.
+By not owning the transportation equipment used to transport freight, we are able to minimize our fixed operating costs and leverage our network of locations to offer competitive pricing and flexible solutions to our customers.
 Moreover, our balanced product offering provides us with revenue streams from multiple sources and enables us to retain customers even as they shift across various modes of transportation.
 We believe our low capital intensity model allows us to provide low-cost solutions to our customers, operate our business with strong cash flow characteristics, and retain significant flexibility in responding to changing industries and economic conditions.